 The Downtown East Sub-Area is similar to Downtown West with respect to the street pattern and mix of uses, although this Sub-Area is generally not as dense as Downtown West.
-This sub-area contains both the Civic Precinct and the Financial District.
 East of Yonge Street, densities begin to drop and there are more areas of single-storey commercial with surface parking (e.g., Staples at King Street East and Berkeley Street.
 The areas of single-storey commercial with surface parking are increasingly being replaced with high-density mixed-use developments.